Our Bed and Breakfast near Aberystwyth

-Breakfast is served in the south facing breakfast room looking across the Ystwyth valley.
+Breakfast is normally served in the south facing breakfast room looking across the Ystwyth valley.
 In warmer weather, breakfast can also be served in the garden or on the south facing patio area.

 We also try and support local shops/produce.
 The eggs we cook with are all free range.

 Many of our other breakfast produce are either grown or purchased at independent organic/health food shops in Aberystwyth.
 The Treehouse being a fine example.
 Awarded the "Best Ethical Restaurant" in Wales 2013 by the Observer Newspaper.

 Our nearest pub/restaurant, Y Ffarmers is the Observer Newspaper's choice of "Best Sunday Lunch in Wales" 2014.
 The chef cooks beautiful food using mainly local ingredients.
 The Talbot nearby in Tregaron is another fine "gastro pub" that serves real ale and fine food.

 We also try to live in an ecological way.
 The loft has recently had a foot thick of insulation installed.
 The wood we burn in our stove is from a sustainable forest.
 Approximately 90% of our waste is either re-cycled or composted so our dustbin takes 3-4 weeks to get full !
 We grow herbs and vegetables in our garden.